Jovian (emperor): Reign

 Jovian's arrival at Antioch in October 363, was met with an enraged populace.
 Faced with offensive graffiti and insulting authorless bills (famosi) throughout the city, he ordered the Library of Antioch to be burned down.
 (Note: Eunapius states that Jovian was incited by his wife to burn the library of Antioch.
 Ammianus Marcellinus, Zonaras and Philostorgius make no mention of the burning of the library during Jovian's stay.)
-Jovian left Antioch in November 363, (Note: Curran states Jovian left Antioch in late October 363.) making his way back to Constantinople.
+Jovian left Antioch in November 363, (Note: Curran states Jovian left Antioch in late October 363.) headed for Constantinople.
+By December 363 he was at Ancyra, where he proclaimed his infant son, Varronianus, consul.

-By December 363 Jovian was at Ancyra proclaiming his infant son, Varronianus, consul.
-While en route from there to Constantinople, Jovian was found dead in his tent at Dadastana, halfway between Ancyra and Nicaea, on 17 February 364.
-(Note: Socrates gives 17 February, while the Consularia Const. gives 19 February.
-Most scholars use Socrates' date.)
+The journey ended prematurely on 17 February 364, (Note: Socrates gives 17 February, while the Consularia Const. gives 19 February.
+Most scholars use Socrates' date.) when Jovian was found dead in his tent at Dadastana, halfway between Ancyra and Nicaea.
 His death, which went uninvestigated, was possibly the result of suffocating on poisonous fumes seeping from the newly painted bedchamber walls by a brazier.
 (Note: Ammianus Marcellinus suggests his death was due to strangulation.)
 Jovian died aged 33 and was buried in the Church of the Holy Apostles in Constantinople, in a porphyry sarcophagus.
 (Note: This sarcophagus was described in the 10th century by Constantine VII Porphyrogenitus in the De Ceremoniis.)
-He was succeeded by two brothers, Valentinian I and Valens, who subsequently divided the empire between them.

-Following Jovian's death, Valentinian and Valens removed any threats to their position.
-Jovian's son Varronianus was blinded to ensure he would never inherit the throne.
-According to John Chrysostom, Jovian's wife Charito lived in fear the remaining days of her life.
+He was succeeded by the brothers Valentinian I and Valens, who divided the empire between them.
+Seeking to remove any threats to their position, they blinded Varronianus; according to John Chrysostom, Charito was spared but lived the rest of her life in fear.

 Restoration of Christianity

 Jovian was met at Edessa by a group of bishops, including Athanasius, (Note: Rufinus of Aquileia states Athanasius was summoned by Jovian.) who was newly returned from exile.
 The Semi-Arian bishops received a poor greeting, while Athanasius delivered a letter to Jovian insisting on the Nicene Creed and the rejection of Arianism.
 Athanasius was restored to his episcopal duties, and allowed to accompany Jovian to Antioch.

 Upon his arrival in the city, Jovian received a letter from the Synod of Antioch, imploring for Meletius' restoration as bishop.
 By September 363, Jovian restored the labarum ("Chi-Rho") as the army's standard and revoked the edicts of Julian against Christians, but did not close any pagan temples.
 (Note: Curran cites the Historia Acephala for a claim that Jovian made Christianity the official religion of the empire, but Salzman indicates that the notice is mistaken.)
-He issued an edict of toleration, to the effect that his subjects could enjoy full liberty of conscience, but he banned magic and divination.
+He issued an edict of toleration, granting his subjects full liberty of conscience, but also banned magic and divination.
 Despite supporting the Nicene doctrines, he passed no edicts against Arians.
 Philostorgius, an Arian church historian, stated, "The Emperor Jovian restored the churches to their original uses, and set them free from all the vexatious persecutions inflicted on them by the Apostate Julian."